Purdue-CS193/homework-0-VJCS185/index.md

+# Vijay's First CS193 Homework

+- I like how CS193 teaches students how to use tools that will help them create projects in the future.
+- I like that there is not a very heavy workload in CS193.
+- I like that the class is small and I can ask questions.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.